 Make the graphic design phase feel more familiar and direct.

-Stay in focus easier.
+Enter and stay in focus easier.